JHVIW/BrowserPasswordsToDiscord/README.md

 ## Description

 This script extracts saved passwords from Chromium-based browsers (Google Chrome, Microsoft Edge, Brave) and sends them to a specified Discord webhook.
-The script is obfuscated for educational purposes to demonstrate how code can be made less readable.

 ## Disclaimer